saeedkhaki92/CNN-RNN-Yield-Prediction/README.md

 ## Data Availability Statement

 The data analyzed in this study was obtained from different public data sources.

+### To download the corn data use the following link: